CraftTweaker/CraftTweaker-Documentation/docs/Mods/ExtraUtilities2/CustomMachines/IMachineRegistry.md

 # IMachineRegistry

-You use the IMachineRegistry to register a new [IMachine](/Mods/ExtraUtilities2/CustomMachines/IMachine) to the game.
+You use the IMachineRegistry to register a new [IMachine](/Mods/ExtraUtilities2/CustomMachines/IMachine) to the game, or to retrieve a previously registered machine afterwards.

 ## Importing the package